atsid/www.atsid.com/capabilities.md

 layout: page
 title: Capabilities
 permalink: /capabilities/
-header: Capabilities - I am an optional header
+header: What do you do?
-byline: We keep the Navy efficient, a Nuclear Plant safer and we also develop software.
+byline: ATS does a lot.
+We keep the Navy efficient, a Nuclear Plant safer and we also develop software.
 ---

 ## Capabilities